Video Ketanji Brown Jackson confirmed to Supreme Court in historic vote

 Ketanji Brown Jackson confirmed to Supreme Court in historic vote

-Ketanji Brown Jackson is the first African American woman to join the Supreme Court.
+Judge Ketanji Brown Jackson became the 116th person, and first Black woman, to ever be appointed to the U.S. Supreme Court.
+She was confirmed with a bipartisan vote.

 Examined